joelwking/cat9k-soar/README.md

 The file `library/connector/base_connector.py` contains a Python class *SOAR*, which is imported and referenced as a Python superclass by the `library/hello_phantom/hello.py` and `library/snort/snort.py`.
 The `base_connector.py` imports [https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py](https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py) which uses the Python `requests` module to address the Phantom REST APIs.

+___
 ##### hello_phantom

 This Docker app is a basic 'hello world' example which creates an event (container) in Phantom.

+___
 ##### snort

 This Docker app installs, configures and executes Snort.
-[Snort](https://www.snort.org) is an open-source, free and lightweight network intrusion detection system (NIDS).
+[Snort](https://www.snort.org) is an open-source, network intrusion detection system (NIDS).
 The Snort configuration file enables alerts to be written to a CSV file.
 Alerts written to the file are processed by `snort.py` and used to create events (containers) and artifacts in CEF (Common Exchange Format) format.
 The shell `snort.sh` starts both Snort and the Python program.

 ### Status